rvishwajith/Descent/UpdateNotes.md

 ## Version 0.1.3 | Published May 23, 2023
 - Started working on fullscreen render pass shader for underwater fog.
 In-progress:
-  - Fog opacity using a custom cubic function with linear (0-1) z-depth
+  - Fog opacity using a custom cubic function with linear (0-1) z-depth.
-- Minor renaming/reorganization to files/assets
+- Minor renaming/reorganization to files/assets.
-- Minor changes to test level
+- Minor changes to test level.

 ## Version 0.1.4 | Published May 23, 2023
 - Successful (partial) underwater fog render pass: